daniel-laroz/robot-mapping-simulation/README.md

 The resulting output will be generated inside the input directory (e.g., example input/output.json).

-🧪 Running Tests
-mvn test
+🧪 Running Tests: mvn test